Rádio Inconfidência: AM radio

 Its current lineup includes music and a segment in the afternoon hours, news in the evening hours and love songs during the evening and late night hours.
 Current lineup includes classical music every Mondays at 9 PM (21:00) and other music every other day.
 On the weekends, soccer is broadcast from 4 until 8 PM and includes state, national, Copa Libertadores and Copa América especially and entirely with its own teams including Atlético and Cruzeiro, following it, sports news which also sometimes broadcasts sporadically in mid-evening.
 From that time until 10 pm broadcasts a variety of classical tango music from the 1920s to the 1960s from Brazil, the rest of Latin America and parts of Europe.
 Every night at midnight features Memória Nacional (National Memory) dedicated to old historic Brazilian songs from midnight until 3 am.

 Its former lineup included the popular Brasileiríssima broadcast during late night hours from midnight until 3 AM or 4 AM.
 Slogan included Sempre Brasileiríssima.

-Weekend broadcasts includes Rock Brasileiro (Brazilian Rock) from 10-11 PM and other variety music, added in mid-2009.
+Weekend broadcasts includes Rock Brasileiro (Brazilian Rock) from 10 to 11 PM and other variety music, added in mid-2009.